HEP-FCC/FCCeePhysicsPerformance/case-studies/flavour/BuBc2TauNu/README.md

 - `final_sel_estimate_purity.py`: Read splines and estimate signal and background yields.
 Scan MVA cuts for optimal signal purity, output to yields.json
 - `fit_simultaneous_template.py`: Generate pseudo-data and perform combined fit in two categories.
 If more than 1 pseudo-data, output to fit_results.json
 - `fit_multidim_simultaneous_template.py`: (DEPRECATED) It is a modification of `fit_simultaneous_template.py` to fit multi-dimensional distributions.
+- `check_sig_shape_variation.py`: Split signal samples into a few subsets and compare the signal shape to get an estimate of signal shape uncertainty.
+- `fit_test_sig_shape_uncert.py`: Duplicate of `fit_simultaneous_template.py`, with additional setup for signal shape uncertainty.
 - `toy_study_stats.py`: It takes the fit results from the previous fit step and extract the total uncertainty on the signal strength.
 - `toy_plot_summary.py`: It reads the results from the previous toy stats step and make a summary plot for several toy groups.